Why Are Vanilla Beans So Expensive?

 However, as the supply diminishes the demand for real vanilla beans has been steadily increasing, due to consumer demand for natural foods that are free of artificial ingredients.

 Consumers now want real vanilla, not imitation flavoring.
-Vanilla is not only used in vanilla flavored items, it is also added baked goods and other products like chocolate to counter the bitterness of genuine cocoa.
+Vanilla is not only used in vanilla flavored items, it is also added to baked goods and other products like chocolate to counter the bitterness of genuine cocoa.
 The demand for Madagascar vanilla beans in the natural ice cream industry is skyrocketing.

 Since growing vanilla beans is so labor-intensive, it is the second most expensive spice after saffron.